Biomimetic model systems

 These investigations are conducted using proteoliposomes, which are generated by reconstitution of proteins of interest into liposomes.
 In order to probe the activity of the proteins, the proteoliposomes are loaded with a reporter dye, the fluorescence properties of which depend on the concentration of a relevant ion species.
 For example, for proteins that actively or passively translocate protons (pumps and channels, respectively), we encapsulate pH-sensitive dyes such as pyranine for proteins, which allow to quantify the luminal pH value of the proteoliposomes and hence the dynamics of protein activity by following changes in the luminal pH value over time.

-As proteoliposomes show a notable variation in size and typically vary with respect to the number of reconstituted proteins, accurate quantification is only possible by probing single proteoliposomes.
+As proteoliposomes show a notable variation in size and typically vary with respect to the number of reconstituted proteins, accurate quantification is only possible by probing the response on the level of single proteoliposomes.
 To this end, we link the proteoliposomes to an interface and take advantage of the high resolution and sensitivity of current microscopes in order to determine the luminal pH value of individual proteoliposomes.
 An example of this approach is shown in the following video, in which only a small fraction of the liposomes have been equipped with a proton pump (the cytochrome c oxidase from Rhodobacter spheroids).
 Hence, only a fraction of the liposomes show a time-dependent change in fluorescence intensity (reflecting a change in luminal pH value of these proteoliposomes), while most of the liposomes do not contain the proton pump and hence do not show any changes in fluorescence intensity.

 As thousands of liposomes can be probed in parallel, hundreds of proton uptake traces can be extracted from a single experimental run, which enables to quantify proton turnover rates with high statistical power and to resolve heterogeneities in the function across the ensemble.

-In the past, we successfully applied this methodology to probe proton translocation by proton pumps and pH-activated proton channels as well as the permeability of porins for certain compounds.
+In the past, we successfully applied this methodology to quantify proton translocation by proton pumps and pH-activated proton channels as well as the permeability of porins for certain compounds.
 For these measurements, we used liposomes of various compositions, ranging between well-defined mixtures of synthetic or purified lipids to lipid mixtures that have been extracted from native sources (such as bacteria or plants).
 In order to determine the distribution of the proteins across the ensemble we reconstitute dye-labeled protein into liposomes, which do not carry a reporter dye.
 Owing to the single-molecule resolution of our microscopes, such samples can be subjected to stepwise bleaching experiments (see the following figure) that enable to determine the number distribution of proteins across the liposomes.

 1. Berg, J.#; Block, S.#; Höök, F.; Brzezinski, P. Single proteoliposomes with E. coli quinol oxidase: proton pumping without transmembrane leaks.
 Israel Journal of Chemistry 57, 437-445 (2017).